Do I Need a Second Photographer at My Wedding? The Benefits and What to Consider

 They help maintain a stress-free timeline by covering different parts of the day simultaneously.
 For example:

-• While the bride and groom get ready in separate locations,
+• While the bride and groom get ready in separate locations or hotel rooms,

 • The second photographer can document the groom’s preparations, including the groom’s attire and key moments like the groom’s face as he walks down the aisle,